johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-24-migrating-azure-functions-node-js-v4-typescript/index.md

 +): Promise<HttpResponseInit> {
 ```

 You'll see here that we're using a function declaration rather than a function expression.
-Our new function takes our new types, the subtly different `HttpRequest` and `InvocationContext`, which are similar to, but different from the previous `Context` and `HttpRequest` types.
-The order of the parameters has changed too.
+Our new function takes our new types, the subtly different `HttpRequest` and `InvocationContext`, which are similar to, but different from, the previous `Context` and `HttpRequest` types.
+The order of these parameters has changed also.

-The return type is now `Promise<HttpResponseInit>` rather than `Promise<void>`.
+The return type of the function is now `Promise<HttpResponseInit>` rather than `Promise<void>`.
 What this means is, we're going to return values from our function, which we didn't do previously.
 Let's look at the implications of this.

 ### From `context.res` to `Promise<HttpResponseInit>`